minstradamuss/minstradamuss/README.md

 ### 🌱 Interests:
-- ML
-- DL
-- Strong AI in industry
+- ML (strong AI in industry)
-- Data Science
-- Software engineering (C++, Python)
+- Software engineering

 ### 💬 How to reach me:
 * Telegram: @mariialoskutova